Office of the Secretary, Department of Defense (DoD).

 - State and local governments

-Accordingly, 2 CFR chapter XI is proposed to be amended by adding part 1122 to read as follows:End Amendment Part
+Accordingly, 2 CFR chapter XI is amended by adding part 1122 to read as follows:End Amendment Part

 PART 1122—NATIONAL POLICY REQUIREMENTS: GENERAL AWARD TERMS AND CONDITIONS